 Hayden said that man should be “permitted to be man,” that people of any background should have the chance to make the most of their lives.
 Hayden also later joined the Baha’i Faith.

 We are therefore planning a series of murals in Detroit to celebrate the life and achievements of Robert Hayden.
-His story captures the spirit of Education Is Detroit.
+His story captures the spirit of Education Is Not A Crime.

 The murals will serve as the spark for a long-term education initiative across Michigan – working with local schools, universities and youth groups – to encourage a new conversation about the role education can play and to give young people of color new opportunities to excel.